 8. MaryAnne Golon

 Lauren Walsh teaches at The New School and New York University, where she is the Director of the Gallatin School’s Photojournalism Lab.
-Her last book, Conversations on Conflict Photography, is a powerful exploration of the visual documentation of war and humanitarian crisis.
-She is the Director of Lost Rolls America, a national public archive of photography and memory.
+She is also the Director of Lost Rolls America, a national public archive of photography and memory.

 This powerful book focuses on the crises of 2020—but its implications go well beyond that one year.
 Through the Lens asks us to rethink the ways we view the world through images and to understand that unconscious sociopolitical patterns can be influenced by visuals.
 This important book is essential reading for anyone interested in how history and culture are shaped by the camera.